-The RTD inputs convert values of input resistance into temperature for further operations.
+Hardware and software is provided to receive signals from external resistance temperature detectors and convert these signals into a digital format for use as required.
 These channels are intended to be connected to any of the RTD types in common use.
-Hardware details are contained in chapter 3.
+Specific hardware details are contained in chapter 3.

 RTD input channels are arranged in a manner similar to CT and VT channels.
-Configure individual channels with the settings shown here.
+The user configures individual channels with the settings shown here.

 The channels are arranged in sub-modules of two channels, numbered from 1 through 8 from top to bottom.
-On power-up, the relay generates automatically the configuration settings for every channel, based on the order code, in the same general manner that is used for CTs and VTs.
+On power-up, the relay automatically generates configuration settings for every channel, based on the order code, in the same general manner that is used for CTs and VTs.
 Each channel is assigned a slot letter followed by the row number, 1 through 8 inclusive, which is used as the channel number.
 The relay generates an actual value for each available input channel.

-Settings are generated automatically for every channel available in the specific relay as shown above for the first channel of a type 5C transducer module installed in the first available slot.
+Settings are automatically generated for every channel available in the specific relay as shown above for the first channel of a type 5C transducer module installed in the first available slot.

-RTD INPUT H1 FUNCTION - The function of the channel can be either "Enabled" or "Disabled."
-When disabled, there is no actual value created for the channel

-RTD INPUT H1 ID - Assigns an alphanumeric ID to the channel.
-This ID is included in the channel actual values.
+The function of the channel can be either "Enabled" or "Disabled."
+If "Disabled," there is not an actual value created for the channel.
+An alphanumeric ID is assigned to the channel; this ID is included in the channel actual values.
 It is also used to reference the channel as the input parameter to features designed to measure this type of parameter.
+Selecting the type of RTD connected to the channel configures the channel.